quangtrungtruong/Floor-plan-maker/README.md

 This repository is forked from https://github.com/furnishup/blueprint3d/

 This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.
-Below are screenshots from our Example App (link above).

 ## Developing and Running Locally